epicmanmoo/reddit-user-analysis/README.md

 Method 2:
 1. Download project using git or zip file
 2. Open up app.py on an IDE/text editor that can run Python/Flask apps
-3. Press run and go to the local ip listed on the console
+3. Press run and go to the local IP listed on the console